OUR PEOPLE

 Board Members

-The Board oversees the organisation’s strategic plan, performance, and governance.
-Board members support and work with the staff to execute the strategic plan and deliver on the mission.
+The Board oversees the organisation’s strategic direction, governance, risks, and performance.
+Board members provide advice, direction and support to the Executive Director to deliver on the mission and the strategic plan.

-Board members with voting rights are elected from our membership and include two government member organisation representatives, two non-government member organisation representatives and the IUCN Councillor in Australia.
-The Board appoints non-voting ex-officio board members including a Public Officer, Treasurer and Commissions Liaison.
+Four Member representatives with voting rights are elected from our member organisations, and include two government member organisation representatives and two non-government member organisation representatives.
+Other Board members with voting rights include the Independent Indigenous Member, the IUCN Councillor residing in Australia and our Treasurer.
+The Board appoints non-voting ex-officio Board members (or office bearers) including a Public Officer and IUCN Commissions Officer.

 Erica McCreedy